An eery silence filled the sky as my Cappadocia hot air balloon ride had us ascending through the clouds over central

 Once everyone was there, we were shuttled to our respective balloons in minivans.

 All around us, balloons were inflated on the ground, their baskets then tilted upright for passengers to board.

 I nervously posed for a quick picture after climbing aboard my balloon.
 As a safety measure, Butterfly Balloons has a 16-passenger limit.

 Above the Clouds

-The sky had already begun to brighten significantly; I was a little worried we were going to miss the sunrise.
+The sky had already begun to brighten significantly; I was a little worried we would miss the sunrise.

 I wanted us to get moving.
 However, as the hot air balloon began rising, I felt my anxiety go up!
 There were dozens of balloons higher than us and looking down, just as many still waiting to take off.